 There’s also the fact that young people are more likely to be using dating apps, and younger people may be more open to dating someone “different” from them—whether racially, ethnically, or culturally.

-Ortega also mentions that dating platforms have been particularly helpful for people in the queer community, and older people looking for partners.
+Ortega also mentions that dating platforms have been beneficial for people in the queer community, and older people looking for partners.
 Anyone who’s had to go from dating while in school to dating in the “adult” world knows that it increasingly gets harder to meet someone organically as you get older—at least generally.
 Studies echo this theory too, with more same-sex couples meeting online than opposite-sex couples.

 It can be tempting to think that your Prince Charming or Mrs. Right is someone who has a similar background, culture, religion, or race that you do—but haven’t you ever heard that opposites attract?
 The beauty of apps is that you have the potential of connecting with people that you would probably never meet in your day-to-day life (especially if like me, you’re a bit of an introvert).